LukeM1aa/milestone-project-one/README.md

 ## HTML Validation

 The [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) was used to validate the HTML of the website.
-One page failed with an error, all others passed with no errors no warning to show.
+One page failed with an error and another has one warning.
+All others passed with no errors no warning to show.

 <details>
 <summary>Home</summary>

+One warning due to a `<section>` lacking a heading.
+Although not a conventional approach, this section is being used as a secondary navigation mechanism to *Our Services*.

 ![Screenshot](assets/readme-references/testing/home-html-val.png)
 </details>